Estimating Economic Models with Testable Assumptions: Theory and Applications: Application to Treatment Effects

-where $b_n$ is a sequence of constants that converges to zero.
-The estimated set above only uses density $f_h(y,d)$ to distinguish whether $y\in \mathcal{Y}_0$ in the range $(M_l,M_u)$, and uses the known tail sign in assumption \ref{assump: tail density sign} directly.
+where $b_n$ is a sequence of positive constants that converges to zero.
+The estimated set above only uses density $f_h(y,d)$ to distinguish whether $y\in \mathcal{Y}_d$ in the range $(M_l,M_u)$, and uses the known tail sign in Assumption \ref{assump: tail density sign} directly.
+When the relaxed assumption is defined in Assumption \ref{assumption:type ind instru}, I construct an estimator of $LATE^{ID}_{\tilde{A}}(F)$ (\ref{eq: Identified LATE, type indep}) as: